-On the other hand, psychology suggests the extreme importance of physical contact among fellow soldiers in combat.
-Physical contact as a component of unit cohesion and morale is even more important to success than shooting accuracy.
-Moreover, RAND research points out many advantages of having larger basic Maj.
+On the other hand, psychology suggests the extreme importance of physical contact among fellow soldiers in combat.6 Physical contact as a component of unit cohesion and morale is even more important to success than shooting accuracy.7 Moreover, RAND research points out many advantages of having larger basic combat units such as greater resilience, better fire-and-movement techniques, and conduciveness to organization into assault, support, and security elements.8

+Maj.
 Viktor Potočnik is an infantry officer of the Slovenian Armed Forces (SAF), currently posted to the SAF General Staff.
 He earned his MMAS while attending the U.S. Army Command and General Staff College, Fort Leavenworth, Kansas.
 He has served as the operations officer (S-3) of a SAF infantry brigade and has commanded an infantry platoon, infantry company, and a mortar company.